ALS: Disease-slowing treatments

 Riluzole has been found to modestly prolong survival by about 2–3 months.
 It may have a greater survival benefit for those with bulbar-onset ALS.
 It may work by decreasing release of the excitatory neurotransmitter glutamate from pre-synaptic neurons.
 The most common side effects are nausea and a lack of energy (asthenia).
 People with ALS should begin treatment with riluzole as soon as possible following their diagnosis.
 Riluzole is available as a tablet, liquid, or dissolvable oral film.

 Edaravone has been shown to modestly slow the decline in function in a small group of people with early-stage ALS.
 It may work by protecting motor neurons from oxidative stress.
 The most common side effects are bruising and gait disturbance.
 Edaravone is available as an intravenous infusion or as an oral suspension.

-AMX0035 (Relyvrio) is a combination of sodium phenylbutyrate and taurursodiol, which was initially shown to prolong the survival of patients by an average of six months.
-Relyvrio was withdrawn by the manufacturer in April 2024 following the completion of the Phase 3 PHOENIX trial which did not show substantial benefit to ALS patients.

-Tofersen (Qalsody) is an antisense oligonucleotide that was approved for medical use in the United States in April 2023, for the treatment of SOD1-associated ALS.
+Tofersen (Qalsody) is an antisense oligonucleotide that was approved for medical use in the United States in April 2023 for the treatment of SOD1-associated ALS.
 In a study of 108 patients with SOD1-associated ALS there was a non-significant trend towards a slowing of progression, as well as a significant reduction in neurofilament light chain, a putative ALS biomarker thought to indicate neuronal damage.
 A follow-up study and open-label extension suggested that earlier treatment initiation had a beneficial effect on slowing disease progression.
 Tofersen is available as an intrathecal injection into the lumbar cistern at the base of the spine.

-A 2025 phase II study published found that tetramethylpyrazine nitrone is safe for patients with ALS, but it did not show a significant advantage over placebo in the primary efficacy measure.
-Researchers noted that the drug may help slow the decline in grip strength, however further clinical trials are necessary to confirm its potential benefits.
+Several gene-targeted therapies are currently under clinical investigation for ALS.
+Ulefnersen (ION363), an investigational drug designed to suppress the production of toxic mutant FUS protein, found in between 0.3% - 0.9% of all patients with the disease.
+A phase III clinical trial called FUSION showed a statistically significant improvement in function and survival and change in the ALSFRS-R relative to placebo.
+In addition, improvements were found in change in serum neurofilament light chain, time to death, time to permanent ventilation, and had a relatively tolerable profile of adverse events.

+Therapies addressing UNC13A mis-splicing are in earlier stages of development, with candidates like QRL-201 showing encouraging safety and biomarker trends in Phase 1/2 proof-of-concept trials ahead of planned Phase 3 evaluation.